vipulnaik/diet-exercise-health/notes/health-profile.md

 2021](2021-06-25-pfizer-covid-vaccine-dose-2.md)).
 Since then, I have been getting a booster every year, with the booster some time between November and January.
-As of the writing of this document, my most recent vaccine was in [November 2022](2022-11-09-pfizer-covid-vaccine-updated-booster-dose.md).
+As of the writing of this document, my most recent vaccine was on [January 12, 2024](2024-01-12-pfizer-covid-vaccine-updated-booster-dose.md).

-Starting with my second COVID-19 dose and then for each booster dose, I have reacted with a slight fever; the fever has generally subsided within 36 hours of getting the dose.
+Starting with my second COVID-19 dose and then for each booster dose (NOTE: I do not yet have enough data for the January 2024 dose), I have reacted with a slight fever; the fever has generally subsided within 36 hours of getting the dose.
 With successive boosters, both the onset of the fever and its resolution have tended to get faster.